-- (1) If a distinguished visitor or a Minister of the Government is present at a meeting, the presiding member may invite the visitor or Minister to sit beside the presiding member or at the Council table. - (2) Reporters of the press and other media:- - (a) are to be permitted to attend at meetings of the Council, in such part of the Council chambers or meeting room as may be set aside for their use: - (b) must withdraw from the Council chamber or meeting room during any period when a meeting is closed to members of the public.
+- (1) If a distinguished visitor or a Minister of the Government is present at a meeting, the presiding member may invite the visitor or Minister to sit beside the presiding member or at the Council table. - (2) Reporters of the press and other media:- - (a) are to be permitted to attend at meetings of the Council, in such part of the Council chambers or meeting room as may be set aside for their use; - (b) must withdraw from the Council chamber or meeting room during any period when a meeting is closed to members of the public.

-2.16 Recording and web streaming of proceedings prohibited
+2.16 Recording of proceedings prohibited

-- (1) No person is to use any electronic, visual or vocal recording device or instrument to record the proceedings of the Council or a committee, unless the person has been given prior permission by the Council. - (2) Sub-clause (1) does not apply if the recording is taken by or at the direction of the CEO, with the permission of the Council or committee. - (3) Wherever a meeting is open to the public, the Council may make the proceedings of the Council available to members of the public via web streaming. - (4) The presiding member or the Council by carrying a decision, without debate, may decide to stop or start web streaming at any time during the Council meeting.
+- (1) No person is to use any electronic, visual or vocal recording device or instrument to record the proceedings of the Council or a committee, unless the person has been given prior permission by the Council. - (2) Sub-clause (1) does not apply if the recording is taken by or at the direction of the CEO, with the permission of the Council or committee.